Enneagram Type Three People are Success-Oriented and Pragmatic

 They no longer know what they genuinely want or their real feelings or interests.

-In this state, they are easy prey to Self–deception, deceit, and falseness of all kinds.
+In this state, they are easily prey to Self–deception, deceit, and falseness of all kinds.

 Thus, the deeper problem is that their search for a way to be of value increasingly takes them further away from their Essential Self with the core of real value.

-Thus, while they are the primary type in Interestingly, in the Feeling Center, they are not known as a “feeling” person; instead, they are a person of action and achievement.
+Thus, while they are the primary type in Interestingly, in the Feeling Center, they are not known as “feeling” people; instead, they are people of action and achievement.

-It is as if they “put their feelings in a box” to get ahead with what they want to achieve.
+It is as if they “put their feelings in a box” to achieve their goals.

 They have come to believe that emotions get in the way of your performance, so they substitute thinking and practical action for feelings.